ctd1077/Project-Clock-Timer/README.md

 ### Installing

 Download the EXE.
-When creating a new project dict.pickle file will be created.
 Enter and save your project information.
 Exit and restart to see your project and countdown timer.
+When creating a new project a dict.pickle file will be created that contains your project info.

 ## Built With